-🔨 WARNING: Load must be fully supported before releasing vacuum pads.
+MARNING: Load must be fully supported before releasing vacuum pads.

-When the load is at rest and fully supported, move the lever on the vacuum control valve to the "release" ($|\rightarrow\rangle$) position, as shown.
-This forces air into the vacuum pads, quickly breaking the vacuum seal.
-After the pads have disengaged completely from the load, move the lifter away.
-Then place the lifter in energy conservation mode (below).
+Make sure the load is at rest and fully supported.
+Then turn the apply/release switch on the movable control pendant to the "release" () position (counter-clockwise) to force air into the vacuum pads, quickly breaking the vacuum seal.
+Continue to hold the apply/release switch in this position until the pads disengage completely from the load.